greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

     -   If you `VACUUM FULL` all tables, set the quota to be no smaller than the size of the largest table in the database.
 -   The size of uncommitted tables are not counted in quota views.
 Even though the `diskquota.show_fast_role_quota_view` view may display a smaller used quota than the quota limit, a new query may trigger a quota exceeded condition in the following circumstance:

-    -   Hard limit enforcement of disk usage is disabled.
+    -   Hard limit enforcement of disk usage is deactivated.
     -   A long-running query in a session has consumed the full disk quota.
     `diskquota` does update the denylist in this scenario, but the `diskquota.show_fast_role_quota_view` may not represent the actual used quota because the long-running query is not yet committed.
 If you execute a new query while the original is still running, the new query will trigger a quota exceeded error.